ssejzer/winrestyle/docs/ARCHITECTURE.md

 running the moment the session starts — pointing `Shell` at `wr-shell` directly would log the user into a blank desktop with no hotkey and no supervisor.

+**The watchdog itself is supervised by the shell** (mutual supervision, ADR 0002): the shell relaunches a dead watchdog — across generations, with a runaway cap — and the relaunched watchdog's stray sweep converges the pair back to exactly one of each.
+Hangs are detected by the pipe heartbeat (ADR 0003) and *converted into deaths*; inside the watchdog, per-thread liveness stamps ensure a partially hung watchdog blames itself, not the shell.
+Recovery is idempotent:
+`explorer.exe` is only launched if no live desktop shell (`Shell_TrayWnd`) is already on screen.

 > **Concurrency invariant:** the watchdog must never hold the child-handle lock
 > across a blocking `wait()`.
 The recovery path (hotkey / crash-loop) needs that
 > same lock to terminate a *running* shell; holding it across a blocking wait